Kasser Distillers: Sale and closure (1988–1989)

-Knox Group acquisition (1988)

-In June 1988, Raymond Kasser sold the company to an investor group led by Thomas J. Knox, a Chestnut Hill businessman, for $25 million.
-At the time of sale, Kasser Distillers had sales exceeding $60 million annually and served as one of the largest suppliers to the Pennsylvania Liquor Control Board.
-Knox promised to maintain operations and employment at the Philadelphia facility, which employed 175 workers, and stated intentions to increase employment, especially in the sales department.
+In June 1988, after 45 years of family ownership, Raymond Kasser sold the company to an investor group led by Thomas J. Knox, a Chestnut Hill businessman, for $25 million.
+At the time of the sale, Kasser Distillers had annual sales exceeding $60 million and 240 product labels, ranked among Pennsylvania's five largest liquor suppliers behind Gallo, Seagram, and Jim Beam, and accounted for roughly 5 percent of liquor sold in the state.
+Knox said he would maintain operations and the plant's 175 jobs, and stated an intention to add sales staff.

-Closure (1989)

-Under Kasser Family leadership, the company had been one of Pennsylvania's largest and most profitable independent distillers.
-Under Knox's leadership, the company had been losing at least $100,000 per month.
-Knox sold off the brand names and close the bottling plant.
-In September 1989, just over a year after the acquisition, Knox closed the company.

-Knox eventually sold off the various parts of the former Kasser empire.
-The wine brands (Chateau Luzerne, Tiger Rose, and others) were sold to Canandaigua Wine Company of New York for over $1 million.
-The spirits brands were sold separately to companies including Laird & Company.
-The closure resulted in the layoff of 38 production workers and additional support staff.
+Within a year the company was losing at least $100,000 per month.
+Knox began selling off the brand names and closed the bottling plant in September 1989, fifteen months after the acquisition and 46 years after the company's founding; the closure laid off 38 production workers along with support staff.
+The wine brands, including Chateau Luzerne and Tiger Rose, were sold to the Canandaigua Wine Company of New York for more than $1 million, and the spirits brands were sold separately to buyers including Laird & Company.
+None of the company's operations survived the sale intact.